 “My favorite memory of Morrisville was living in the Commons.
 I lived with my sister and her boyfriend (now husband) lived downstairs.
 Every Friday night we would have a big dinner and invite all of our friends around campus.
 We got together and made enough food to last us the entire week!”

 Were you involved in any clubs, organizations, activities or sports while at Morrisville?

-“I was involved and then the president of Eta Sigma Delta, a hospitality honors society.
-I was also a member and then the Vice President of the International Food Service Executive Association (IFSEA).”
+“I was the president of Eta Sigma Delta, a hospitality honors society.
+I was also a member, and Vice President, of the International Food Service Executive Association (IFSEA).”